SCENE 01 / WIRELESS VIDEO SYSTEMS

 Wireless video transmission for French productions

-Here is how this works in practice.
-Wireless video on a French shoot needs to clear genuinely difficult RF environments — dense urban trouble in Paris, stone-walled châteaux in the Loire, port traffic radio in Marseille.
-And still deliver focus-pulling-grade latency to the operator's monitor.
-We source Teradek Bolt 4K and Vaxis Storm systems from TSF, RVZ, and Be4Post, with frequency planning handled in advance so the wireless video plan does not collide with the radio mics, comms, and IEMs already in the air.
+Wireless video on a French shoot has to clear tough RF settings while still sending focus-pulling-grade latency to the operator's monitor.
+Think dense urban noise in Paris, stone-walled châteaux in the Loire, and port radio traffic in Marseille.
+We source Teradek Bolt 4K and Vaxis Storm systems from TSF, RVZ, and Be4Post, and we plan the frequencies in advance so the wireless video does not clash with the radio mics, communications, and IEMs already on the air.

-Here is the short of it.
-Each setup is built against the shot list: a single transmitter feeding six receivers across a Lyon dialogue stage, a long-range pursuit setup chasing a car across the Côte d'Azur, or a multi-camera setup running separate director and client feeds at a Cité du Cinéma village.
-Range, channel count, and antenna placement are surveyed at the location rather than guessed, and backup transmitters and spare antennas ship as standard.
-You will receive a tested, range-validated wireless video chain delivered with zero-latency performance and a French tech contact reachable through each shooting day.
+Each setup is built around the shot list.
+That might be one transmitter feeding six receivers on a Lyon dialogue stage.
+It could be a long-range pursuit rig chasing a car along the Côte d'Azur, or a multi-camera rig running separate director and client feeds at a Cité du Cinéma village.
+We survey range, channel count, and antenna placement on location rather than guess, and backup transmitters and spare antennas ship as standard.
+You receive a tested, range-checked wireless video chain with zero-latency performance and a French tech contact you can reach through each shooting day.

 FAQ